-Millions of Americans suffer from hepatitis C. It is a liver infection caused by the hepatitis C virus (HCV).
-Even though this condition is now considered to be curable, it’s important we are still aware of its dangers, because more often than not, it’s left untreated due to the fact that it doesn’t present any obvious symptoms.
+Millions of Americans are living with hepatitis C. It is a liver infection caused by the hepatitis C virus (HCV).
+Even though this condition is now considered to be curable, it’s important we are still aware of the risks, because more often than not, it’s left untreated due to the fact that it doesn’t present any obvious symptoms.
 Due to its ability to go unnoticed, people don’t often realize they have it until more serious damage is done to the liver.

 Before we dive too deep into the symptoms, let’s first distinguish between acute hepatitis and chronic hepatitis.
 Chronic hepatitis C is a long-term infection.
 Every infection starts off as acute, but not every infection turns chronic.
 Some people are able to clear an acute infection on their own, or if it’s caught early enough and treated, it will not develop into a chronic infection.
 However, for others, an acute hepatitis C infection that is left untreated will develop into a chronic hepatitis C infection.